SAM100050 - Records: set up taxpayer record: criteria for a PAYE / SA record

 • From April 2011 those individuals with an annual allowance pension charge

-An SA return should be completed together with the Capital Gains pages where the individual has capital gains to pay
+• An SA return should be completed together with Capital Gains pages where the individual has Capital Gains to pay after the annual exemption